liferay/liferay-docs/discover/reference/articles/knowledge-base-configuration.markdown

 # Knowledge Base Configuration [](id=knowledge-base-configuration)

-Here you'll find a list of the available system settings for each Knowledge Base application's configuration, what the corresponding portlet properties were if you're migrating from Liferay 6.2., and how to override configuration settings.
+These are the settings to configure the Knowledge Base, including the migration of properties from Liferay 6.2.

 This reference doc is organized into the following sections:

 - Knowledge Base System Settings
 - Overriding Settings

-The Knowledge Base System Settings are covered next.
+The Knowledge Base System Settings are covered first.

 ## Knowledge Base System Settings [](id=knowledge-base-system-settings)

-The next few sections show the available system settings for each Knowledge Base application along with possible values.
-Note that any configuration changes you make in System Settings will set the default configuration for the corresponding application across all sites.
-The default values can be overwritten by the individual application instance in your site through the *Configuration* menu of the portlet.
+The next few sections cover the system settings for each Knowledge Base application.
+Note that configuration changes made in System Settings set the default configuration for the corresponding app across all sites.
+Knowledge Base apps in your site can overwrite these default values through their *Configuration* menu.

 ### Knowledge Base Article Configuration [](id=knowledge-base-article-configuration)